 Statute Barred Debts

 The issue of statute barred debts is one that we have some familiarity with.
-In our case, several years ago, we were helping a bankrupt individual to obtain a discharge from in order that a Consumer Proposal might be filed for newer debt.
+In our case, several years ago, we were helping a bankrupt individual to obtain a discharge from an old bankruptcy in order that a Consumer Proposal might be filed for newer debt.

 The bankruptcy was some twenty years old, and the bankrupt had failed or neglected to attend to certain duties, therefore remaining “undischarged”.
 The trustee of the estate had either passed away or retired, in either event was not available to raise any objection to the discharge of the bankrupt, which would have finalized the old proceeding and paved the way for the debtor to deal with the newer debts.